John D. Forsyth Chairman and Chief Executive Officer

 Forsyth served on the Detroit Branch of the Federal Reserve Bank of Chicago board of directors from 1992–1996 and was Chair from 1995–1996.
 In April 2000, at Governor Tom Vilsack's request, Forsyth led a state-wide task force on teacher compensation, which resulted in precedent-setting changes to teacher pay in Iowa.
 In April 2003, he was named by Governor Vilsack to the Iowa Board of Regents, and served as president of the board from April 2004 to January 2005.

 Forsyth has served as president of the Federation of Iowa Insurers and is a member of the Iowa Business Council, serving as chair of that organization in 2004.
 In September 2003, he was elected to the board of directors of Baxter, International, Inc., and in May 2004 was named chair of the compensation committee, a position he holds to date.
-In July, 2015, he was named to the Baxalta Inc. Board of Directors and chairs their compensation committee.
 He is a member of the National Institute for Health Care Management (NIHCM) board of directors, and served as chair from 2008–2011.
 In 2008, he was named to the initial board of directors of the Association of American Medical Colleges, (AAMC) and chaired their investment committee.
 In 2011, Forsyth became the first public member to sit on the Board of Directors of the American Board of Radiology Foundation.
+He served on the Baxalta Inc. Board of Directors from July 2015 until May 2016, serving as chair of their compensation committee.
 Forsyth served, and continues to serve, on numerous committees of the Blue Cross and Blue Shield Association, and from November 2013 to November 2015 served as chair of that board.